-The Company will earn revenues by seeking reimbursement from Medicare and private health insurance companies, with the Medicare program of the U.S. government being the primary entity making payments.
-If the Medicare program were to slow payments of PHM receivables for any reason, PHM would be adversely impacted.
+The Company will earn revenues by seeking reimbursement from Medicare and private health insurance companies, with the Medicare program of the US government being the primary entity making payments.
+If the Medicare program were to slow payments of receivables for any reason, the Company would be adversely impacted.
 In addition, both governmental and private health insurance companies may seek ways to avoid or delay reimbursement, which could adversely affect cash flow and revenues for the Company.